xiaozhou/mininet-cluster/README.md

 remote link type that uses GRE tunnel.
 It introduces less overhead thus can achieve higher throughput than SSH.

-[Mininet] in not included in this repository and needs to be separately installed in all servers before using this library or running the demo scripts.
+[Mininet] is not included in this repository and needs to be separately installed in all servers before using this library or running the demo scripts.
-Please read the [official Mininet wiki page on cluster edition prototype] for more details on cluster setup and design overview.
+Please read the [official Mininet wiki page on cluster edition prototype] for more details on the design overview and cluster setup.

 [Mininet]: <https://github.com/mininet/mininet/>